TheBrenny/TheBrenny/README.md

 ## Support Me

-Hey!
 Pretty cool that you want to help me help you!
-If you're not convinced enough to spend a couple bucks on a cold or hot brew, then a follow or a few stars on your favourite projects will help!
+If you're not convinced enough to spend a couple bucks on a cold or hot brew, then a follow or a few stars on my projects will help!

 However, if you enjoy getting on the beers as much as I do, then feel free to drop a couple kangaroo coins!